ymuv1/QuantumOptics.jl/docs/source/operators.rst

         ...
     end

-For performance reasons there are several different implementations of operators in **Quantumoptics.jl**, all inheriting from the abstract :jl:abstract:`Operator` type:
+For performance reasons there are several different implementations of operators in **QuantumOptics.jl**, all inheriting from the abstract :jl:abstract:`Operator` type:

 * :ref:`subsection-denseoperators`
 * :ref:`subsection-sparseoperators`